runtimeverification/k/docs/user_manual.md

 ### Attribute Syntax Overview

-In K, many different syntactic categories accept _attributes_, an optional trailing list of keywords or user-defined identifiers.
+In K, many different syntactic categories accept an optional trailing list of keywords known as _attributes_.
 Attribute lists have two different syntaxes, depending on where they occur.
 Each attribute also has a type which describes where it may occur.

 The first syntax is a square-bracketed (`[]`) list of words.
 This syntax is available for following attribute types: